-The saponins present within A. elata primarily contain oleanolic acid and hederagenin aglycone , with significant variations in total and monomer araloside accumulation among tissues in these plants.
+The saponins present within A. elata primarily contain oleanolic acid and hederagenin aglycone , with significant variation in total and monomer araloside accumulation among tissues in these plants.
 Specifically, the leaves of A. elata have been found to contain the largest quantity of these saponins, with progressively lower levels found in root and stem tissues.
-The roots of these plants contained higher oleanolic acid levels than did the other tested tissues, whereas hederagenin levels were highest in leaves relative to roots and stems (Table 1; Additional file 1: Figure S1).
-Two selected oleanane-type saponins (chikusetsusaponin IV and araloside X) and one hederagenin-type saponin (araloside VII) were also detected in these A. elata samples, with root chikusetsusaponin IV levels being fairly high, whereas they were minimal in leaf and stem tissues.
-In contrast, we detected high levels of aralosides VII and X in the leaves of these plants, suggesting that different UGTs were responsible for their generation.
-These tissue-specific saponin distribution patterns serve as a valueble reference for research efforts aimed at identifying those CYP450s and UGTs involved in araloside production in A. elata.
+The roots of these plants contained higher oleanolic acid levels than did the other tested tissues, whereas hederagenin levels were highest in leaves relative to samples roots and stems (Table 1; Additional file 1: Figure S1).
+Two selected oleanane-type saponins (chikusetsusaponin IV and araloside X) and one hederagenin-type saponin (araloside VII) were also detected in these A. elata samples, with root chikusetsusaponin IV levels being fairly high whereas they were minimal in leaf and stem tissues.
+In contrast, we detect aralosides VII, and X showed a high level in the leaves of these plants, suggesting that different UGTs were responsible for their generation.
+These tissue-specific saponin distribution results offer significant value as a reference source when identifying those CYP450s and UGTs involved in araloside production in A. elata.

 De novo A. elata sequence assembly

-To identify genes pertaining to saponin biosynthesis in these A. elata plants, we next employed an Illumina HiSeq 4000 platform to sequence the total RNA transcriptomes in root, leaf, and stem tissue samples.
-In total, this approach yielded 448,112,618 reads that were assembled into 82,238 contigs, with the longest being 16,016 bp, and with an average contig length of 1,058 bp.
+In order to identify genes pertaining to saponin biosynthesis in these A. elata plants, we next employed an Illumina HiSeq 4000 platform to sequence the total RNA transcriptome in root, leaf, and stem tissue samples.
+In total this approach yielded 448,112,618 reads that were assembled into 82,238 contigs, with the longest being 16,016 bp, and with an average contig length of 1,058 bp.
 We were then able to assemble these contigs into 66,713 unigenes with a 1,846 bp N50 length (Table 2).
 Next, these unigenes were annotated with the KEGG, UniProt, NCBI nonredundant nucleotide (Nt), and Nr databases via use of the BLASTN and BLASTX algorithms, leading to the annotation of 35,232 (52.81%) unigenes (Additional file 2: Figure S2).
-These transcriptome sequence data have been deposited in the NCBI Short Read Archive (SRA; http://www.ncbi.nlm.nih.gov/sra/) under the accession number SRR10428005-SRR10428013.
+These transcriptome sequence data have been deposited in the NCBI Short Read Archive (SRA; http://www.ncbi.nlm.nih.gov/sra/) under the accession number PRJNA555256.

 Enrichment of terpenoid backbone and triterpenoid biosynthetic pathways